jeffbski/redux-logic/docs/api.md

   cancelType: USERS_FETCH_CANCEL,
   latest: true, // take latest only

+  // By not including done in the hook, process is in single dispatch
-  process({ getState, action }, dispatch) {
+  // mode so it expects dispatch to be called exactly once process({ getState, action }, dispatch) {
     // dispatch the values from this observable
     // cancel and take latest will abort in-flight xhr requests